CristianoRuttico/Data-Sciece-Lab/README.md

 # Data-Science-Lab
-University project on time series
+University project on time series: we tried to predict sales for restaurants in the north of Italy